rtCamp/rtMedia/README.md

 Please visit [BuddyPress Media's Roadmap page](http://rtcamp.com/buddypress-media/roadmap/ "Visit BuddyPress Media's Features page") to get some details about fuure releases.

+#### 2.2.3 ####
+* Added more verification to check whether the object being used is available or not.
+* Added custom message on delete activity action.
+* Modified the upgrade loop to handle the sites with large number of media files.

 #### 2.2.2 ####
-Fixed the Notice that was generated on the albums page
+* Fixed the Notice that was generated on the albums page.

 #### 2.2.1 ####
 * Removed anonymous function since its not supported in PHP versions < 5.3